Vanilla Tea, A Luxurious Taste and Aroma

-Have you ever had a cup of tea infused with real vanilla?
+Have you ever had a cup of vanilla tea?
+No, I don’t mean the kind with artificial flavoring.
+But one infused with a real vanilla bean?
 It is one of my ideas of heaven on earth and I have been on a quest for years after first tasting it.
 In 1985, I visited my friend Herta in Cologne, Germany and one afternoon we stopped at a quaint tea shop near the river.
 Herta asked for vanilla tea, and the clerk opened a large brass tin.
 The delicate and fresh fragrance of vanilla wafted through the air.
 Back home, we brewed a pot of the vanilla tea and my first sip was sublime.

 However, my search for real vanilla tea in the States has been unsuccessful.
 The teas that I bought either had no taste of vanilla or the vanilla left a harsh aftertaste in my mouth.
 I was disappointed.
 That is, until I made my own vanilla tea!
 It is easy to do and I’ll give you the simple steps so you can do it too.